 “All coaches probably feel their opponents are always spying on them.
 I think it’s perfectly natural that we all try to get as much information on each other as we can.”

->

-> Whether or not the team co-ordinator providing by the Norwegian FA was actually spying on England ahead of a World Cup qualifier in Oslo in 1993 is actually irrelevant in this story.
+Whether or not the team co-ordinator provided by the Norwegian FA was actually spying on England ahead of a World Cup qualifier in Oslo in 1993 is actually irrelevant in this story.

->

-> England boss Graham Taylor was so convinced, he switched training locations to a secret military sports centre on the eve of the game.
+England boss Graham Taylor was so convinced, he switched training locations to a secret military sports centre on the eve of the game.

 Unfortunately, the new training ground just so happened to be right next to the house of the chief sports correspondent of Norway’s biggest-selling newspaper, VG.

 As a result, details of the secret training session, accompanied by photographs, appeared on the front page of the paper the following day as England went on to lose 2-0.